 Out of the box, Panther ships with a self-signed certificate generated at deployment time.
-While this setup is better than not having SSL/TLS enabled at all on the web server, it is still far from best practice especially for a security tool.
-Panther strongly recommends you replace this self-signed certificate with a proper certificate before using Panther in a production environment.
+While this setup is better than not having SSL/TLS enabled at all on the web server, it is still far from best practice; especially for a security tool.
+Panther strongly recommends you replace this self-signed certificate with a certificate issued by a trusted Certificate Authority (CA) before using Panther in a production environment.

 Register a domain

 Note: If you already have a domain registered, or if you have an internal CA that manages certificates for your organization, you can skip this step

 Navigate to the Route53 console and click the Registered domains tab.

 Click Register domain, and enter the name of the domain you'd like to register.

 Click the checkmark icon to verify that the domain is available.
 AWS will suggest alternatives if it is unavailable.

 Click Add to cart and then Continue.

 On the next form, fill in the contact information.
 Be sure to enter an email address that you have access to so that you can verify the domain in a future step.
 When you're done, click Continue.